kosson/ojs-tools/ojsxml/README.md

-# CSV to OJS XML Import for OJS 3.4.0
+# CSV to OJS XML Import for OJS 3.5

+This is an application written in PHP.
+It is transforming a CSV file into a 3.5 OJS valid XML ready to be imported.
+Although it is developed on Linux/GNU Ubuntu operating system, efforts are put into it to make it a full web application able to be run on Windows as well.
+This is NOT a comprehensive CSV to OJS XML conversion, and some fields are left out.

+## Historic context

 This collection of scripts and workflows was adapted from https://github.com/rkbuoe/ojsxml repo, which, in turn is a fork of the original repo from https://github.com/ualbertalib/ojsxml.

 This application will convert a CSV file into the OJS XML native import file.
 Following this guide you will be able to use *Native XML Plugin* to upload whole issues, if desired, or use the CLI import scripts.
 This application is developed and run on a Ubuntu/Mint operating system.
 It is not tried out on Windows OS.

-The XSD of the OJS version is included with this project in the `docroot/output` directory.
+The XSD of the OJS version is included with this project in the `schema` subdirectory.
-Sample CSV files for both users and issues are included in the `examples` directory.
+Sample CSV files for both users and issues are included in the `examples` subdirectory.

-Note: This is NOT a comprehensive CSV to OJS XML conversion, and many fields are left out.
+## Linux/GNU Ubuntu installation

 It must be mentioned, that the script needs the following packages to be installed so that SQLite3 is available, and the specific error is silenced.